Publisher: Adult Swim Games

 Release Date: 7/31/2013

 Also Available On

 8-bit brawlers don’t really have a large following, but when one comes up I tend to pay attention.
-Fist Puncher is an adult infused brawler with blood, guts, and censored nudity.
+Fist Puncher is an adult-infused brawler with blood, guts, and censored nudity.
 The story’s nothing special and pretty forgettable with some lame dialog, but what were you expecting?
 You can pick one of four characters that have different special abilities.
 Using the A and X buttons perform light and heavy attacks while B grabs.
 Holding down RT allows you to use your special meter and perform a special attack.
-The one thing Fist Puncher does differently from most brawlers are the RPG aspects.
+The one thing Fist Puncher does differently from most brawlers is the RPG aspects.

-You can level up with the XP you earned to learn new moves, increase strength, health, etc. Once you start leveling up the game becomes a bit easier, but early in the game is really tough especially during boss fights, and if you are playing by yourself.
-This isn’t really a single player game but can be done if you are careful.
+You can level up with the XP you earned to learn new moves, increase strength, health, etc. Once you start leveling up the game becomes a bit easier, but early in the game is really tough, especially during boss fights, and if you are playing by yourself.
+This isn’t really a single-player game but can be done if you are careful.
 While you’re fighting goons you can pick up objects and toss them, collect letters that spell “rage” which gives you a power boost.
 The only problem here is that the same letters drop too often and most of the time you won’t ever spell “rage”.
-Thankfully the game has a depth which allows you to avoid attacks, but honestly, the combat system is pretty shallow.
+Thankfully the game has a depth that allows you to avoid attacks, but honestly, the combat system is pretty shallow.
 At least the hits pack a punch, but some enemies take forever to take down.